swilgosz/hanamimastery/data/episodes/10-dry-structs-in-action.md

 source: https://github.com/hanamimastery/episodes/tree/main/010
 ---

-In this episode of Hanami Mastery, I will deep dive into the possible implementation of the parts from a business layer in your project and show you why typed structs can be useful in your system.
+In this episode of Hanami Mastery, I will deep dive into the possible implementation of the parts from a business layer in your project and show you **why typed structs** can be useful in your system.
 To do this, I'll use [dry-struct](https://dry-rb.org/gems/dry-struct) as a struct initialization engine.

-`dry-struct` is a project created by [Nikita Shilnikov](https://github.com/flash-gordon) and managed by the [DRY-RB team](https://github.com/dry-rb/people), and I want to show you why it's extremely helpful, giving you struct-like objects, but on steroids.
+`dry-struct` is a project created by [Nikita Shilnikov](https://github.com/flash-gordon) and managed by the [DRY-RB team](https://github.com/dry-rb/people), and I want to show you why it's extremely helpful, giving you struct-like objects, **but on steroids**.

 Unlike regular structs, these give you **a static type checking for free** and will raise an error each time you try to initialize a struct with invalid attributes violating the schema definition.

-One may think: Awesome, a nice, easy-to-use validation gem for my project, but in the next moment your eyes will see, that within the dry family only there are two other validation gems available already!
-Those are [dry-schema](https://dry-rb.org/gems/dry-schema) and [dry-validation](https://dry-rb.org/gems/dry-validation), both great and together fulfill all needs of anyone who needs to validate anything.
+One may think: "Awesome, a nice, easy-to-use validation gem for my project", but in the next moment your eyes will see, that within the dry family only **there are two other validation gems available already!** Those are [dry-schema](https://dry-rb.org/gems/dry-schema) and [dry-validation](https://dry-rb.org/gems/dry-validation), both great and together fulfill all needs of anyone who needs to validate anything.

 However, more importantly, on the official website, you can find a section [addressing directly the question of validating data by using *dry-struct*](https://dry-rb.org/gems/dry-struct/1.0/#validating-data-with-dry-struct)!